Would having a cat suit your lifestyle?

 Another thing to look out for is a nearby vet and, if there isn't one in your vicinity, work out how easily you could get to one.

-When your cat first sets paws in his or her new home, they will be disorientated, so give them time to relax and come out of their shell.
+When your cat first sets paws in their new home, they'll be disorientated, so give them time to relax and come out of their shell.
 They may be nervous, so try to avoid any big changes, like parties or DIY work, within the first few weeks.